-To configure BGP for NSF, perform this task on each of the BGP NSF peer devices:
+To configure BGP for NSF, perform this task (repeat this procedure on each of the BGP NSF peer devices):

-Command Purpose Router# configure terminal Enters global configuration mode.
-Router(config)# router bgp as-number Enables a BGP routing process, which places the router in router configuration mode.
-Router(config-router)# bgp graceful-rest Enables the BGP graceful restart capability, starting BGP NSF.
+Command Purpose Step 1 Router# configure terminal Enters global configuration mode.
+Step 2 Router(config)# router bgp as-number Enables a BGP routing process, which places the router in router configuration mode.
+Step 3 Router(config-router)# bgp graceful-restart Enables the BGP graceful restart capability, starting BGP NSF.
 If you enter this command after the BGP session has been established, you must restart the session for the capability to be exchanged with the BGP neighbor.
 Use this command on the restarting router and all of its peers.